sylwiavargas/lifecycle-methods-workshop/README.md

 ---

+## Goals:
+- you will understand what lifecycle methods are;
+- you will understand when lifecycle methods fire up;
+- you will understand why **we should never put setState() in render()**;
+- you will know how to prevent unnecessary rerendering of a component;
+- you will understand a memory leak symptoms, causes and treatment;
+- you will remember forever **not to put props in state**;

+---

 ## Agenda
 This lecture is meant as a space for exploring the superpowers of React components.
 The lecture will have a form of quick-pace fun riddles and will include practice exercices. **There are no awesomeness points and mistakes are viewed as a part of learning**.
 1. **Intro + rules:**
 - readme overview
+- notifications
 - time and break
 - speaking and questions
 - parking lot